shredthaGNAR/stars/README.md

 * [Andereoo/Cortland](https://github.com/Andereoo/Cortland): A sleek, modern, macOS-inspired theme for Firefox
 * [leminlimez/Cowabunga](https://github.com/leminlimez/Cowabunga): iOS 14.0-15.7.1 & 16.0-16.1.2 MacDirtyCow ToolBox
 * [create-dmg/create-dmg](https://github.com/create-dmg/create-dmg): A shell script to build fancy DMGs
+* [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome): Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 * [ololx/create-symlink](https://github.com/ololx/create-symlink): Create Symlink is a simple mac Automator workflow which provides a GUI for the symbolic links creation on macOS.
 There is an alternative https://github.com/ololx/quick-symlink
 * [schollz/croc](https://github.com/schollz/croc): Easily and securely send things from one computer to another :crocodile: :package:
 * [warren-bank/crx-Tubi-TV](https://github.com/warren-bank/crx-Tubi-TV): website userscript: redirect embedded videos from "tubitv.com" to an external player